-This section identifies the specific inappropriate behaviors for which students will receive interventions and/or consequences.
-The behaviors are listed in six different groups, according to the degree of disruption to the learning environment.
+This section identifies the specific behaviors for which students will receive interventions and/or consequences.
+The behaviors are listed in multiple groups, according to the degree of impact to the learning environment.

-- Group 1 lists behaviors that are inappropriate. - Group 2 lists behaviors that disrupt. - Group 3 lists behaviors that seriously disrupt. - Group 4 lists behaviors that very seriously disrupt. - Group 5 lists behaviors that most seriously disrupt. - Group 6 lists behaviors that are illegal and most seriously disrupt.
+- Pre-Kindergarten Through Grade 2 Behaviors - Group 1 lists behaviors that are inappropriate. - Group 2 lists behaviors that disrupt. - Group 3 lists behaviors that seriously disrupt. - Group 4 lists behaviors that very seriously disrupt. - Group 5 lists behaviors that most seriously disrupt. - Group 6 lists behaviors that are illegal and most seriously disrupt.